snowplow/documentation/docs/getting-started-on-snowplow-bdp-enterprise/setup-guide-azure/index.md

 ### Final checklist

-If you are sending a request to our team to set up deployment into your Azure account.
-Please ensure you provide the following information:
+If you are sending a request to our team to set up deployment into your Azure account, please ensure you provide the following information:
 1. The tenant ID
 2. The subscription ID
 3. Azure region to deploy into